rust-lang/rfcs/text/0000-more-expressive-rem.md

 - do nothing: this feature is not that important, so doing nothing is also possible

-- implement rem for all possible `X, Y` instead: this should not be needed, as the currently requested implementations cover most cases, and seem to be more prone to bugs.
+- implement rem for all possible `X, Y` instead: this should not be needed, as the currently requested implementations cover most relevant cases which might be dan.
 One might also add the currently missing implementations later on.

 # Prior art
 [prior-art]: #prior-art